 Arizona's Best Over-The-Counter Mule Deer Units

-For the most part, the terrain isn’t too harsh, but there are hills and mountains to scale in order to get to a vantage point and glass.
-The weather can be hot and rainy in the early season and snowy in the late season.
+For the most part, the terrain isn’t too harsh, but there are hills and mountains you'll have to walk in order to get to a vantage point and glass.
+The weather can be hot and rainy in the early season and snowy late.
 And in the wide-open desert, a spot-and-stalk hunt is often the only way to get close to a muley buck.
 Plus, you might have to make tracks along the desert floor as you hike far from the road to lose the crowd.

 Well, we can help narrow your search.
 Below are the units we believe will offer a DIY hunter the best chance of tagging a mule deer buck in an Arizona OTC deer unit.

 Best Units for an Early Season Velvet Hunt

 Survey data suggests that the fawn numbers are on the rise in Unit 16A.
 You can join the crowd and hunt around the Hualapai Mountains (there’s a reason it draws the attention of other hunters).
 Or you can branch out and find lesser densities of deer, but better age-class.
 Take a close look and scout the McCracken Mountains area.
 It holds a fair amount of deer that are above average in size.

 Where there are cats, there’s likely a sizable deer herd.
 The flats around Copper Basin and Turkey Creek are filled with mountain lions.
 You can also hunt higher in the pine country on Big Bug Mesa, but expect to have a lot of company.